I’d like to propose a biannual “PLR roadmap” discussion where we share our plans and ideas for the next six months.

 standardisation of frontend-backend-physical_definition relationship for machines

-- what users interact with in a Python scriptbackend
+frontend - what users interact with in a Python script

-- controls the machines functionalities (e.g. heating/cooling/shaking/aspirating/moving resources/…)physical_definition
+backend - controls the machines functionalities (e.g. heating/cooling/shaking/aspirating/moving resources/…)

 I would find it a lot more intuitive if this simple structure is applied to all machines (e.g. temperature controllers, shakers, tilter, …).